status26/riselocal/content/about/testimonials/hammerle.md

 noindex = "true"

 +++
-They are creative geniuses too!
-Their work is excellent and detailed.
-The guys at Rise Local are knowledgeable about this field and the competition.
+The guys at Rise Local are knowledgeable.
 We have been very pleased, and would unhesitatingly recommend them.
 <!--more-->